joonspk-research/generative_agents/README.md

 Replace `<Your OpenAI API>` with your OpenAI API key, and `<name>` with your name.

 ### Step 2.
 Install requirements.txt
 Install everything listed in the `requirements.txt` file (I strongly recommend first setting up a virtualenv as usual).
+A note on Python version: we tested our environment on Python 3.9.12.

 ## <img src="https://joonsungpark.s3.amazonaws.com:443/static/assets/characters/profile/Klaus_Mueller.png" alt="Generative Klaus">   Running a Simulation
 To run a new simulation, you will need to concurrently start two servers: the environment server and the agent simulation server.